cap-js/docs/java/observability.md

 CAP Java applications can easily be configured to connect to SAP BTP Cloud Logging Service.
 By attaching the [Open Telemetry Java Agent](https://opentelemetry.io/docs/instrumentation/java/automatic/) to the CAP Java application, the application automatically benefits from the following features:

-- auto-instrumentation of the application on deployment to produce additional spans for [various libraries and frameworks](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#libraries--frameworks)
+- out of the box traces and metrics by auto-instrumented [libraries and frameworks](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#libraries--frameworks)
-- additional spans for CAP-specific capabilities
+- additional traces for CAP-specific capabilities
-- collection of distributed traces and metrics and forwarding to a bound SAP BTP Cloud Logging instance
+- automatic forwarding of telemetry signals (logs, traces or metrics) to SAP BTP Cloud Logging or Dynatrace
+- full setup of Open Telemetry relevant configuration, including span hierarchy and OT collectors

 Spans and traces that are produced out-of-the-box include HTTP requests as well as CAP-specific Request Context and ChangeSet Context.
 Metrics that are automatically provided include standard JVM metrics like CPU and memory utilization.

-In addition, it's possible to provide manual instrumentation from within a CAP Java application using the [Open Telemetry Java API](https://opentelemetry.io/docs/instrumentation/java/manual/), for example, from a custom event handler.
+In addition, it's possible to add manual instrumentations using the [Open Telemetry Java API](https://opentelemetry.io/docs/instrumentation/java/manual/), for example, in a custom event handler.

 ### Configuration

 1) Bind your CAP Java application to a service instance of `cloud-logging`.
-On creation of the service instance, it's important to enable the Open Telemetry capabilities by passing the parameter `ingest_otlp` in addition to the other config.
-The following snippet shows an example how to add this to a mta.yaml descriptor:
+On creation of the service instance, it's important to enable the Open Telemetry capabilities by passing `ingest_otlp` as additional configuration parameter.
+The following snippet shows an example how to add this to a _mta.yaml_ descriptor:
     ```yaml
     ...
 	resources: